ukonpower/ore-three/README.md

 import * as ORE from 'ore-three-ts';
 import * as THREE from 'three';

-export default class MainScene extends ORE.BaseScene {
+export class MainScene extends ORE.BaseScene {

 	constructor() {